Landlords may be surprised to discover that they can grant a tenancy verbally; providing the tenancy meets the following conditions:

 The intervals for payment must also be stated.
 Rent should be paid on a monthly basis although other intervals are allowable such as weekly or four weekly.
 Where rent is paid weekly the landlord is obliged to provide the tenant with a rent book.
 This and the fact that you will have an increased volume of payments along with the associated petty administration, is why you should avoid if possible this frequency of payment.
 If other intervals are chosen (for example six monthly), the assured tenancy mandatory ground 8 for repossession may not be available to the landlord.

 I once took legal action to reclaim outstanding rent.
-The interest on this came to £42.
-Not huge; but it compensated me in part for the time and effort involved in taking proceedings.
-Unfortunately, it is not possible to reclaim these costs.
+Unfortunately, it is not possible to reclaim the administrative charges incurred in reclaiming these costs.
 It is nevertheless acceptable to make an administration charge for each late payment.
 A provision for this should also be included.

 It is assumed that the tenant pays for these charges.
-If this is not the case an express term should be included stating the required arrangement within the tenanyc agreement.
+If this is not the case an express term should be included stating the required arrangement within the tenancy agreement.

 Repairs and decoration